quasarstream/python-ffmpeg-video-streaming/README.md

                  progress=progress)
 )
 ```
-A path can also be passed to save a copy of files on your local machine.
+A path can also be passed to save a copy of files to your local machine.
 ```python
 (
     ffmpeg_streaming